JavaScript-NZ/Society-Documentation/Community_Code_of_Conduct.md

 ## Consequences

-Participants asked to stop any harassing behavior are expected to comply immediately.
+Participants asked to stop any harassing behaviour are expected to comply immediately.

-If a participant engages in harassing behavior, the Committee may take any action they deem appropriate, up to and including expulsion from all JavaScript NZ Inc spaces and identification of the participant as a harasser to other JavaScript NZ Inc members or the general public.
+If a participant engages in harassing behaviour, the Committee may take any action they deem appropriate, up to and including expulsion from all JavaScript NZ Inc spaces and referral of the matter to the New Zealand Police force.